Probing Top Quark-Electron Interactions at Future Colliders: Numerical Fits

 We are now in a position to perform a fit in which all processes are computed to NLO QCD and NLO electroweak order.
 We emphasize that current global fits, while accurate to NLO QCD, typically do not include NLO electroweak corrections consistently. ``Partial'' NLO electroweak corrections were included in the global fits of \cite{Bartocci:2023nvp,Maura:2025rcv}, but the current calculation is the first to include NLO electroweak predictions for all observables, {\it{albeit}} for a restricted set of operators.

 We begin by illustrating the effects of different data sets to constrain the top quark-electron operators of eq.~(\ref{eq:4fops}) using a $\chi^2$ fit.
-In Fig~\ref{fig:cqe_ceu}, we show the sensitivities of different future colliders to $C^{3311}_{qe}$ and $C^{1133}_{eu}$.
+In Fig~\ref{fig:cqe_ceu}, we show the sensitivities of different future colliders to $C^{3311}_{qe}$-$C^{1133}_{eu}$ (upper panel) and $C^{(3),1133}_{\ell q}$-$C^{(1),1133}_{\ell q}$ (lower panel).
 All other coefficients are set to $0$.

-Future $e^+e^-$ colliders will operate at various center-of-mass energies, ranging from the Z-pole, the $WW$ threshold ($\sqrt{s}=$ 162 GeV) and the $Zh$ threshold ($\sqrt{s}=$ 240 GeV) to the top-pair threshold ($\sqrt{s}=$ 365 GeV).
-The future FCC-ee and CEPC are projected to produce trillions of Z bosons at the Z-pole run, which will substantially improve the precision of Z-pole observables~\cite{Selvaggi:2025kmd,Maura:2024zxz}.
-We do a $\chi^2$ fit to EWPOs using the most precise theoretical results and the current experimental data, along with projections for the precision expected from FCC-ee Z pole data.
-(The data used in the fit is given in the supplemental material.)
-The current limits from EWPOs are shown in Fig. \ref{fig:cqe_ceu} as the grey band, with the improvement from FCC-ee results in the purple band.
+Future $e^+e^-$ colliders will operate at various center-of-mass energies, ranging from the $Z$-pole, the $WW$ threshold ($\sqrt{s}=$ 162 GeV) and the $Zh$ threshold ($\sqrt{s}=$ 240 GeV) to the top-pair threshold ($\sqrt{s}=$ 365 GeV).
+The future FCC-ee and CEPC are projected to produce trillions of $Z$ bosons at the $Z$-pole run, which will substantially improve the precision of $Z$-pole observables~\cite{Selvaggi:2025kmd,Maura:2024zxz}.
+We do a $\chi^2$ fit to EWPOs using the most precise theoretical results and the current experimental data, along with projections for the precision expected from FCC-ee $Z$-pole data.
+(The data used in the fit are given in the Supplemental Material.)
+The current limits from EWPOs are shown in Fig. \ref{fig:cqe_ceu} as the gray band, with the improvement from FCC-ee results in the purple band.

-Higgstrahlung data has a different dependence on the top-quark electron operators from the EWPOs and the limit at $\sqrt{s}=240~\textrm{GeV}$ yields the green band\cite{Asteriadis:2024xts,Asteriadis:2024xuk,Maura:2025rcv}.
+Higgstrahlung data have a different dependence on the top-quark electron operators from the EWPOs and the limit at $\sqrt{s}=240~\textrm{GeV}$ yields the green band\cite{Asteriadis:2024xts,Asteriadis:2024xuk,Maura:2025rcv}.
 At $\sqrt{s}=365~\textrm{GeV}$, the Higgstrahlung results contribute to the fit, but the dominant contribution at this energy is from top quark pair production, which occurs at LO, shown as the dark blue band.
 (The results for CEPC are similar to those of FCC-ee.
 We do not include the ILC, as we have not optimized our study to include polarization effects relevant at the ILC.)